aanastasiou/dgtools/doc/instruction_set_notes.md

 So, one possible modification to the instruction set would be to add commands that do something **by reference**.

 For example, `COPYRR` **by reference** and `JUMP` **by reference**.

+We need a CLC command to clear carry so that SHIFTRR and SHIFTRL can behave simply as shifts